tablecheck/ts-loader/README.md

 # ts-loader
 Loader for web and Cordova app.
 The loader will load the files based on a manifest file and creates the relevant DOM nodes to load and start the app.
-With the `useLocalCache` option set to `true`, the files will be written on the persistent storage of the app.

 ## Requirements

 If using in an Cordova App, the following plugins are required:

-- `cordova-plugin-file`
+- `cordova-plugin-advanced-http`
-- `cordova-plugin-file-transfer`
+- `cordova-plugin-statusbar` (optional)
-- `cordova-plugin-ionic-webview@2.3.2`
+- `phonegap-istablet` (optional)

 ## Quick Start